MTR: Modified initial system

 Several weeks later, in early 1975, the Mass Transit Steering Group was replaced by the Mass Transport Provisional Authority, which held more executive powers.
 It announced that the Initial System would be reduced to 15.6 km and renamed the "Modified Initial System" (now part of the Kwun Tong and Tsuen Wan lines).
 Plans for a single contract were abandoned in favour of 25 engineering contracts and 10 electrical and mechanical contracts.
-On 7 May 1975 the Legislative Council passed legislation setting up the government-owned Mass Transit Railway Corporation (MTRC) to replace the Mass Transport Provisional Authority.
+On 7 May 1975 the Legislative Council passed legislation setting up the government-owned Mass Transit Railway Corporation (MTRC) to replace the Mass Transport Provisional Authority, the Mass Transit Railway Ordinance.

-Construction commenced in November 1975.
+Construction of the system began on 11 November 1975.
 The northern section was completed on 30 September 1979 and was opened on 1 October 1979 by Governor Murray MacLehose.
 Trains on this route ran from Shek Kip Mei to Kwun Tong in Phase 1, Tsim Sha Tsui to Kwun Tong in Phase 2 in December 1979, and Chater to Kwun Tong in the last phase, initially in a four-car configuration.
 The first train drivers were trained on the London Underground.
 It was designed by a consortium of consultants led by Freeman Fox and Partners.
 On later extensions to the railway the stations were designed under the supervision of Roland Paoletti, the chief architect at MTR.

 The full Modified Initial System was opened on 12 February 1980 by Princess Alexandra, who rode the inaugural train through the immersed tube beneath Victoria Harbour to Central station.
 Trains were gradually extended to six cars to accommodate an increase in passenger numbers.